 There are many great uses for essential oils, including helping to combat aging of the skin.
 This is a benefit that most people are looking for these days and essential oils are a natural yet highly effective way to age slower and look younger on a consistent basis.

-The good news is there are some all-natural, anti-aging oils— both essential oils and carrier oils.
-Some of these you may even have in your home and others that you can easily order online — that you can put into your arsenal to successfully combat aging, including making your own anti-aging serum.
+I’m about to tell you about some highly impressive, all-natural, anti-aging oils— both essential oils and carrier oils.
+Some of these you may even have in your home and others you can easily order online.
+You can these put into your arsenal to successfully combat aging, including making your own anti-aging serum.

 1. Jojoba Oil

-You may not have heard of this jojoba oil before, but it is probably one of the most hydrating oils in the entire world and it does so in a surprisingly non-oily fashion.
+You may not have heard of jojoba oil before, but it is probably one of the most hydrating carrier oils for essential oils in the entire world and it does so in a surprisingly non-oily fashion.
 Jojoba oil contains many beneficial ingredients, including vitamin E, vitamin B complex, silicon, chromium, copper and zinc.
-It also can address the average person’s lack of iodine-rich foods, as it has a very high percentage of iodine at 82 percent — in part, iodine gives jojoba oil its power to heal.

 Our sebaceous glands are microscopic glands in our skin that secrete an oily or waxy matter called sebum.
-As we age our sebaceous glands produce less sebum, which is why we get dry skin and hair — it can even lead to dandruff or itchy scalp.
+As we age our sebaceous glands produce less sebum, which is why we often see an increase of dry skin and hair the older we get — it can even lead to dandruff or itchy scalp.
 The texture of human sebum is very similar to jojoba oil, which is why it can be so incredibly effective at improving dryness as well as overall skin health and appearance.

-A jojoba oil benefit is that it plays the role of sebum and moisturizes our skin and hair when our body stops doing it naturally.
+A main jojoba oil benefit is that it can play the role of sebum and moisturize our skin and hair when our body stops doing it naturally.
 On the other hand, too much sebum, which happens when hormone levels are high, can result in oily skin and acne.
-Jojoba oil removes sticky buildup or excess oil, too; it keeps your oil levels balanced.
-That makes it a strong natural treatment for eczema as well as home remedy for acne, plus well suited for other dry-skin conditions and can help soothe sunburns, too.
+Jojoba oil is also great at removing sticky buildup or excess oil, too; so it keeps your oil levels balanced.
+That makes it a helpful natural treatment for eczema as well as a home remedy for acne, plus it’s well suited for other dry-skin conditions and can help soothe sunburns, too.
 (2)

-As an emollient, jojoba oil moisturizes our skin and prevents irritations, or scaly and rough patches.
+As an emollient, jojoba oil moisturizes our skin and prevents irritations like scaly and rough patches.
 Dry skin is caused by a loss of water in the upper layer of the skin.
-Jojoba oil works by forming an oily layer on the top of the skin that traps water in the skin.
+Jojoba oil works by forming a protective oily layer on the top of the skin that can help keep in moisture.
 It works on your face, neck, hands, feet and hair; you can use it anywhere on your body because it’s completely natural and as long as you buy pure jojoba oil, it contains no questionable chemicals or additives that can irritate skin.

 Jojoba oil is noncomedogenic, meaning it doesn’t clog pores.
-Jojoba oil is rich in iodine, which fights harmful bacteria growth that leads to breakouts.
-The antioxidants present in jojoba oil soothe fine lines, wrinkles and naturally slow down other signs of aging.
+Jojoba oil is also rich in iodine, which helps to fight harmful bacteria growth that can lead to breakouts.
+The antioxidants present in jojoba oil help to discourage fine lines and naturally slow down other signs of aging.

-A 2012 study conducted in Germany examined jojoba oil’s ability to reduce skin lesions and improve overall skin condition for 194 participants, who applied clay masks with jojoba oil to their faces two to three times per week; 54 percent of the participants reported that skin lesions were reduced significantly after six weeks of using jojoba oil.
+A 2012 study conducted in Germany examined jojoba oil’s ability to reduce skin lesions and improve overall skin condition for 194 participants, who applied clay masks with jojoba oil to their faces two to three times per week; 54 percent of the participants reported that acne skin lesions were reduced significantly after six weeks of using jojoba oil.
 (4) So jojoba oil can definitely help with breakouts, too!

 2. Pomegranate Seed Oil

 Next, hunt for pomegranate seed oil, another great carrier oil for essential oils and even a possible natural treatment for skin cancer.
 According to animal research, pomegranate seed oil appears to be a “safe and effective chemopreventive agent against skin cancer.”
-(5) Pomegranate seed oil is my favorite ingredient for the serum recipe below, as pomegranate has been used throughout history for its many benefits, and it’s considered of the Bible foods that heals.
+(5) Pomegranate seed oil is my favorite ingredient for the serum recipe below, as pomegranate has been used throughout history for its many benefits, and it’s considered to be one of the Bible foods that heals.

 3. Frankincense Oil

 What is frankincense oil good for?
 For starters, it’s often used to reduce the appearance of sunspots and age spots.
-If you have uneven color on your skin, some whiteness in some areas, any spottiness or splotchiness, frankincense oil is the number one ingredient that can help even out skin tone and help get rid of sunspots and age spots.
+If you have uneven color on your skin, some whiteness in some areas, any spottiness or splotchiness, frankincense oil is the No. 1 ingredient that can help even out skin tone and help get rid of sunspots and age spots.

-Frankincense essential oil is a powerful astringent, meaning it helps protect skin cells.
-It can be used to help reduce acne blemishes, the appearance of large pores and wrinkles.
+Frankincense essential oil is a powerful astringent that can be used to help reduce acne blemishes, the appearance of large pores and wrinkles.
 Frankincense is also one of the best essential oils for skin tightening.
-The oil can be used anywhere where the skin becomes saggy such as the abdomen, jowls, or under the eyes.
+The oil can be used anywhere where the skin becomes saggy, such as the abdomen, jowls or under the eyes.
 Mix six drops of oil to one ounce of an unscented oil like jojoba oil and apply it directly to the skin.
-Be sure to always do a small patch area though first to test for possible allergic reactions.

-Frankincense has the ability to strengthen skin and improve its tone, elasticity, defense mechanisms against bacteria or blemishes, and appearance as someone ages.
-Studies have shown that it helps tone and lift skin, reduces appearance of scars and acne, and heals wounds.
-It can also be beneficial for fading of stretch marks, surgery scars or marks associated with pregnancy, and for healing dry or cracked skin.
+Frankincense has the ability to strengthen skin and improve its tone, elasticity, defense mechanisms against bacteria or blemishes and appearance as someone ages.
+Studies have shown that it has anti-inflammatory properties and can help to get rid of stretch marks and scars.
+(7)

 4. Lavender Oil

 You need antioxidants to successfully fight free radical damage, which includes signs of aging like wrinkles and fine lines.
 According to research, lavender essential oil helps your body produce three of your bodies most powerful antioxidants, glutathione, catalase and superoxide dismutase.
+(8)

-Most likely due to its antimicrobial and antioxidant characteristics, lavender essential mixed with benefit-rich aloe vera or coconut oil can have profound positive effects on the skin.
-(9) Combing 10 drops of lavender oil with one ounce of aloe vera or oil will sooth the worst sunburn and bring rapid healing to dry skin, minor cuts and scraps.
+With its known antimicrobial and antioxidant characteristics, lavender essential mixed with benefit-rich aloe vera or coconut oil can have profound positive effects on the skin.
+(9) Combing 10 drops of lavender oil with one ounce of aloe vera or coconut oil can help soothe the worst sunburn and bring rapid healing to dry skin, minor cuts and scraps.

 Want to reduce age spots?
-Try mixing lavender oil with frankincense essential oil and put it on your skin first thing in the morning, right after you shower and right before bed.
+Try mixing lavender oil with frankincense essential oil and put it on those spots right before bed.

 Your New Anti-Aging Serum